I beg to move,

 At the moment, the Sentencing Council may not be giving a green light to dog thieves, but it is certainly not putting up a red light.
 It has to change, therefore, and if it does not, the only way forward for this place is to bring in a specific offence of dog theft.
 We have specific offences such as the theft of a pedal cycle, and various other things, but we do not have a specific offence of dog theft.
 If the Sentencing Council does not change its guidelines, it would be right and appropriate to bring in a law that tackles this particular problem.

-This is an issue that unites this House; there are no party politics here.
+This is an issue that unites this House; there is no party politics here.
 Members of the Labour party, Liberal Democrats and Members from all political parties are united in our condemnation of, and our attitude of disgust towards, people who carry out such crimes.
 We all want to see a change.
 I hope that we will get that through the Sentencing Council, but if we do not, the route is through the Ministry of Justice.
 I will be interested to hear what the Minister has to say about this matter today.

 Finally, I pay tribute to all the organisations—I will not repeat the list that the hon.
 Member for Hartlepool read out earlier—that have worked so tirelessly on this important issue.
 I particularly pay tribute to the Stolen and Missing Pets Alliance.
 I know that some of its representatives are here, and that it has worked incredibly hard on this issue and tried to keep it in the public eye.
 This offence is a nasty, cruel one that brings misery to owners and to dogs.
 It is not a property crime, and it should not be treated as such.